Yablunivka, Sumy Oblast

 Yablunivka is a village in Ukraine, in Yunakivka rural hromada, Sumy Raion, Sumy Oblast.
-Until 2020, the local government body was Kyjanytsia Village Council.
+Until 2020, the local government body was Kyianytsia Village Council.

 Geography

 The village of Yablunivka is located near the sources of the Snagist River.
 At a distance of up to 3 km are the villages of Bilovody, Yunakivka and the village of Varachyne.
 The H07 highway passes nearby.

 History

 Until 2016, the village was called Chervonopraporne.

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Yunakivka rural hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.

 During the Russo-Ukrainian War, Russian forces first reached the village on 7 June 2025.
 Russian forces captured the village on 20 July 2025.